ds160/monero-node/README.md

     You should see logs indicating that the node has successfully started.

 That's it!
 You now have a Monero full node running locally with your own copy of the blockchain.

-> [!NOTE]
-> You can also run the Docker image on a NAS (Network Attached Storage) to maintain a synchronized blockchain at all times.

 ## Connect Monero GUI Wallet via Advanced Mode